 ORAL LAW SEMINAR

-This class meets each year on four Sunday mornings between Pesah and Shavu'ot.
+This class meets on three Sunday mornings between Pesah and Shavu'ot.

 LUCY DAWIDOWICZ LECTURE